 - The organizers will award need-based scholarships on a rolling basis.
 Special consideration will be given to students from disadvantaged backgrounds and EBS alumni.

 - To be considered for a need-based scholarship, please add a separate file to the application package outlining your situation and the amount needed (provide evidence, if appropriate).
 Partial scholarship waivers are much more likely than full waivers.

 The city has been notable since its days as part of the Hanseatic League of medieval trading cities.
 In recent years, Tallinn has become a place of a burgeoning startup scene and ecosystem with nearly 1,300 companies.
-Six of those startups have been classified as unicorns, making it the European leader startups, unicorns, and investments per capita.
+Six of those startups have been classified as unicorns, making Estonia the European leader in startups, unicorns, and investments per capita.

 The Estonian Business School is located within walking distance of Tallinn’s Old Town, which dates back to the 13th century.
 The Old Town delights first-time visitors with its fantastic medieval walls, cobblestone streets, and many shops and museums.
 See what else Tallinn and the rest of Estonia have to offer.

-EBS has been operating its campus in Helsinki for 10 years and moved to a new location within walking distance of the city center in 2021.
+EBS has been operating its campus in Helsinki for 12 years and moved to a new location within walking distance of the city center in 2021.
 Traveling from Tallinn to Helsinki means a 90-minute ferry ride, offered many times a day.
 Then it’s a short tram ride to the EBS Helsinki campus.

 We will not have much time on Friday, 18 August, to see the sights, but for the adventurous, Helsinki and its environs are well worth hanging around for a long weekend.
 You can learn more about what the city offers at this link.